Wondering how to get started studying the Bible? There’s no one right way. You can jump in anywhere. But here are a few suggestions to get you moving.

 Online resources to help you study: maps, charts, outlines, key words, etc. On this one page, you’ll find links to websites and Bible study software.

 Is your Bible study on break for the holidays?
 Many studies end before Thanksgiving and don’t resume until January.
 What can you do over break to stay in the Word?
 Here are some good ideas.

 Now is a great time to improve your Bible study skills.
 Follow this series to learn how to study the Bible, where to find the tools you need to study and how to use them.

-You’ve probably heard a teacher, pastor or preacher say something to the effect “and then God told me.”
-What’s up with that?
+You’ve probably heard a teacher, pastor or preacher say something like “and then God told me.”
 What role does personal experience and/or personal revelation play in Bible study?
-For me, the bottom line is: Scripture takes precedence over emotions and experience; and teachers ought to strive for accuracy and precision in their language.
-Here are the guidelines I use when teaching:
+Here are the guidelines I use when teaching.

 Narratives are true stories.
 Over 40% of the Old Testament Scriptures are narratives.
 Generally, the purpose of a biblical narrative is to show the Lord at work in His creation.
 Every genre found in the Bible presents unique challenges for understanding.
 Narratives are no exception.
 With narratives we think in scenes, plot and character, rather than paragraphs and outlines.